Kimba Wood: Notable cases

 In April 2018, Wood was assigned to preside over motions arising out of the search pursuant to warrant of the home and office of Michael Cohen, a personal attorney for Donald Trump.

 Personal life

 In 1970, Wood married Robert Lovejoy, a partner at Davis Polk & Wardwell.
 She went by the name Kimba Wood Lovejoy from 1970 to 1982, until the time of their divorce.
 In 1982, Wood married Time magazine political columnist Michael Kramer.
 They had a son, Ben, in 1986.
-The marriage ended in divorce.
-After separating from Kramer, Wood and former Harvard Law School classmate Frank E. Richardson II began dating, and they married in 1999.
-Wood was also known for an alleged affair resulting in the breakdown of Frank Richardson's marriage, earning her the nickname of "The Love Judge".
+Wood allegedly had an affair with Frank E. Richardson II, the details of which were detailed in his diaries; those diaries came to light during divorce proceedings between Richardson and his first wife Nancy.
+The revelations resulted in the breakdown of Wood's marriage to Kramer, and earned her the nickname "The Love Judge".
+Wood and Richardson married in 1999.